 tools=tools,

-verbose=True, # Shows the reasoning trace
+verbose=True, # Displays reasoning

 max_iterations=5,